shankarprabha/TechScroll/README.md

-#TechScroll
+# TechScroll
-This is just a frontend design sample created for work showcase.
+This is just a frontend design sample created for experience and work showcase.
+ScrollReveal is used for the scrolling effects.